vikramaH/links/gmsh_getdp_elmer_paraview_etc.md

 Physical Groups: Group and organize entities into physical groups.

 Post-processing: Visualize, analyze and compare results with ease. ==> visualize and export computational results in a great variety of ways.
 Gmsh can display scalar, vector and tensor datasets, perform various operations on the resulting post-processing views (see Post-processing module), can export plots in many different formats (see General options list), and can generate complex animations (see General tools, and t8.geo).

 built-in plug-ins ===> such as applying cuts, clips, and thresholding

-Scripting: Create powerful scripts with the built-in scripting language.
+Scripting: Create powerful scripts with the built-in scripting language. (both for geometry and for postprocessing)

 Parallel computing of mesh ???  ===> From 2019, Multi-Threaded 3D meshing (fine-grained), STL remeshing.

 Gmsh is not a multi-bloc mesh generator: all meshes produced by Gmsh are conforming in the sense of finite element meshes;

 Create repeatative geometries.

+Create a .pos script having postprocessing commands-

+		Plugin(Probe).X=0;
+		Plugin(Probe).Y=0;
+		Plugin(Probe).Z=0;
+		Plugin(Probe).View=0;
+		Plugin(Probe).Run;

 -------------------------------------------